GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/principles.md

 - Global commons management of essential resources
 - Intergenerational equity in resource decisions
 - Ecological impact assessments for all major decisions
+- Designing economic activity that operates within a "post-growth" paradigm, respecting the Earth's finite limits.

 This principle recognizes that humanity is part of Earth's living system, not separate from it, and that governance must operate within planetary boundaries.